Jalissa/crossover-technical-test/README.md

-# Crossover Video Portal backend
+# Crossover Video Portal
-This is the backend API code that needs to be consumed by front-end applications.
+Video Portal, One of Crossover Technical Tests for a Front End Developer.

+Note:
+This was done using AngularJS and Crossover provides the backend code.